sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 The first code of ethics we learned to keep an eye out for was citing and giving proper credit for use of others’ intellectual property.
 This involved citing any and all images and resources we used throughout the creation process, including those used on our project site.

-Additionally, we did not want to make our participants uncomfortable in any way during the interview, contextual inquiry, and usability testing studies.
-We made sure to provide them guidelines ahead of time that would stipulate what kind of recording we would use (usually note-taking and occasionally audio recording), and explicitly stated that they could end the interview whenever they pleased if they felt uncomfortable at any point.
+Additionally, we did not want to make our participants uncomfortable in any way during our user studies.
+We made sure to provide them guidelines ahead of time that stipulated what kind of recording devices we would use, explained that their identity would be kept anonymous, and explicitly told them that they could end the interview whenever they pleased if they felt uncomfortable at any point.
 The appendix of [this final report](http://stephanieliu.me/hciproject/understanding-to-make-final-report/) provides an example of the guidelines we gave to participants in our usability studies.

-We further made sure to keep all of our participants’ identities anonymous throughout when we reported the results from our studies, and remove any personally identifiable information.

-Regarding the actual implementation of our app, we would stipulate that the design would ask for very little personal information about the users.
-Users would be allowed to remain entirely anonymous to alleviate any potential of publicizing personally identifiable information.
+Regarding the actual implementation of our app, we decided that users would be allowed to remain entirely anonymous to alleviate any potential of publicizing personally identifiable information.

-However, the main caveat to this is that we would have to develop solutions to prevent harassment and intolerant or hate speech.
+However, we would also have to develop solutions to prevent harassment and intolerant or hate speech.
 We want to make sure that our app does not pose any harm to users in any way.

 One of the main ways we could combat hate speech would be to involve museum staff and curators in the process, and allow them to moderate and flag abusive content.
 Moderators would also be given full discretion to block certain accounts from posting if they found repeated offenses.
 Users would also be allowed to flag any content they thought was unacceptable, and moderators could then pull up all flagged content and choose to allow or disallow certain posts.